How to get your money fast

 - 21 days after the buyer pays, if you don't provide tracking information, mark the item as shipped, or the estimated delivery date can't be calculated.
 In such cases, we may use buyer feedback as a delivery confirmation along with other factors.

-Keep in mind that it may take longer to get funds if your buyer reports a problem or if we detect any risk with the transaction.
+Keep in mind that it may take longer to get funds if your buyer reports a problem.

 Some payments may show as pending in your PayPal account and may not be immediately available.
 Below are the most common reasons your funds would display as pending